-If your serious about landing a new job, chances are that you've spent hours working on your resume.
-You may think your resume is perfect, but you may actually be missing something.
-Take a few minutes to check your resume for these 7 mistakes before submitting that job application.
+If you're serious about landing a new job, chances are that you've spent hours working on your resume.
+You may think your resume is perfect, but you could be missing something.
+Take a few minutes to read over your resume for these 7 common resume mistakes before submitting that job application.

 1. Not watching your spelling, grammar, and contact information errors